svennam92/istio101/workshop/exercise-5/README.md

     fsistio41-0fe39ebd24140556c131d0790c06cdbc-0001.eu-gb.containers.appdomain.cloud   159.8.190.75   None             created           fsistio41-0fe39ebd24140556c131d0790c06cdbc-0001   default
     ```

-4. Make note of the NLB host name ending in 0001 (<nlb_host_name>), as it will be used to access your Guestbook app in later parts of the course.
+4. Make note of the NLB host name ending in 0001, as it will be used to access your Guestbook app in later parts of the course.
 Create an environment variable for it and test using curl or visit in your browser.

     Example:
     ```